By Erin Gloeckner

 Facilities are literally the roof over your nonprofit’s head.
 Proactive planning for facility emergencies will significantly benefit your mission whenever disaster strikes.
 When planning for facility emergencies, don’t forget that agility refers to the ability to change direction quickly.
 To achieve true facility agility, always be willing to reflect on and revamp your approach to facility emergency preparedness.
 Take the time to learn from each emergency you experience, and you will fortify not only your facilities, but your nonprofit’s mission.

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
-Share your facility agility questions and tips with Erin at 703.777.3504 or Erin@nonprofitrisk.org.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.
+Share your facility agility questions and tips with NRMC at 703.777.3504 or email@example.com.

 - OSHA Emergency Exit Routes Factsheet, http://safe-wise.com/wp-content/uploads/2015/04/emergency-exit-routes-factsheet.pdf